This is the text of a sermon I preached at our university chapel recently (with slight modifications for context).1

 Richard Gunton

 Richard is the Director of Faith-in-Scholarship at Thinking Faith Network.
-He also teaches statistics at the University of Winchester.
-His current passions include Reformational philosophy, history of sciences, ordination (the statistical sort), and wildlife gardening.
+He's also a senior lecturer in data science at Queen Mary University of London.
+His passions include Reformational philosophy, history of sciences, and wildlife gardening.
 He worships, and occasionally preaches, at St Mary's Church in Portchester.
 [Views expressed here are his own.]

 2 Comments